geo909/configurations-and-scripts/README.md

 I may have missed something so there may be the need for a little experimentation with this one.
 Also, uncomment the lines for `pyenv` when the time comes.
 You may have to run `zsh` on the terminal for the configuration to take effect.

+## etc

+### .profile

+This is located in `~/.profile`.
+However, it is not a good idea to just link it, maybe just copy-paste any relevant pieces into it.

 # Scripts

 ## Bin